 The 30s would mark a far less jubilant period as the City would come to grips with the grim reality of the Great Depression.
-With the economy at record lows and unemployment at all time highs, homelessness and poverty would become widespread.
-All of this takes place in the shadow of the city’s growing skyline, which now includes The Chrysler Building and the RCA Building.
+An economy at record lows and unemployment at all time highs would take place in the ironic shadow of the city’s growing skyline, which now includes The Chrysler Building and the RCA Building.

 Photograph of two construction workers, perched atop the steel framework of the EMpire State Building.